 Getting in to Medical School

 Let’s talk about the matriculation of medical students.
-Two out of the three last podcasts have highlighted a couple of other studies that I’ve done with the Medical Mastermind Community and one of them had a population that was sort of not seeking help.
+Firstly to get into any reputed medical institution, it’s essential to score beyond exceptional on the gamsat, especially if it’s an Australian, British or an Irish university you want to get in.
+In the last two out of the three last podcasts have highlighted a couple of other studies that I’ve done with the Medical Mastermind Community and one of them had a population that was sort of not seeking help.
 It was that University of Houston’s American Medical Student Association Premed Chapter that I dealt with.
 That was the very first contact with Mastermind Research.
 I did not know it was really going to turn into the Mastermind Community at that point.

 They weren’t having trouble.
 They weren’t having struggles.
 They had a premed club of pretty successful folks that had people from their premed club get accepted into medical school every year.
 I’m sure many of them are in now are finishing.
 The other study was looking at intentional selection of folks in medically underserved areas, kind of opposite ends of the spectrum.
 Those without a lot of resources or access to larger university campuses or premed advisors that could give them appropriate guidance.
 The literature supports what you already know that there are bad premed advisors out there in the world and I am talking about faculty.
 I’m probably talking about your faculty.